hasan9218/project-11-client/README.md

-WisdomCell
+WisdomCell(Digital life lesson):

 WisdomCell is a lesson-sharing and reflection platform where users can create, explore, and save meaningful lessons focused on personal growth, mindset, career, and emotional well-being.
 The platform supports both free and premium content with role-based access for users and admins.

 🌐 Live Site
 Client URL: https://wisdomcell-auth.web.app